microsoft/sqldev/pages/go/rhel/az/az-go-rhel-1.md

 ---
 layout: page-steps
 language: Go
-title: Ubuntu
+title: RHEL
-permalink: /go/ubuntu/az/
+permalink: /go/rhel/az/

 redirect_from:
-  - /go/ubuntu/az/step/
+  - /go/rhel/az/step/
-  - /go/ubuntu/az/step/1
+  - /go/rhel/az/step/1
 ---

 > In this section, you create an Azure Hosted SQL Database, and then you will install the necessary dependencies to run GoLang.